MicrosoftDocs/xamarin-docs/docs/ios/tvos/app-fundamentals/icons-images.md

 ms.date: 03/16/2017
 ---

-# Working with Icons and Images
+# Working with tvOS Icons and Images in Xamarin

-_This article covers designing and working with icons and images inside of a Xamarin.tvOS app._

 Creating captivating icons and imagery are a critical part of developing an immersive user experience for your Apple TV apps.
 This guide will cover the steps required to create and include the necessary graphic assets for your Xamarin.tvOS apps: